arunkumarrathore/WeatherProject/README.md

 No major requirment is unimplemented but this code represent a crude solution of the given problem.

 # Possible improvement
+1. More unit tests
-1. Use of MOQ for the better testability of the code.
+2. Use of MOQ for the better testability of the code.
-2. Use of dependency injection for loose coupling.
+3. Use of dependency injection for loose coupling.
-3. Implemtation of better excepion handling.
+4. Implemtation of better excepion handling.
-4. Better handling of http call to openweather API.
+5. Better handling of http call to openweather API.